nogigen/modified-tsp/README.md

 - plot.py plots the optimum route and the storms.
 - tsp.py solves the modified tsp problem with a DP approach.
 I used "MIP" library in my code.

+It should take around 1 minute to run tsp.py

 ## outputs after running tsp.py and plot.py